hsuallen/sicp/README.md

 # SICP exercises

-This is the nice solutions to the nice SICP nice scheme textbook made by profs @ MIT.
+Solutions of the exercises provided in the SICP, a scheme language textbook written by professor(s) in MIT.